Jun Ji-hyun: 2006–2010: Hollywood debut

-2012–present: Career resurgence and return to television
+2012–2019: Career resurgence

 As part of the star-studded cast of The Thieves, Jun was a scene stealer in Choi Dong-hoon's 2012 heist film about thieves from Korea and China who team up together to steal a diamond worth US$30 million, which is locked in a special room at a casino in Macau.
 The Thieves became the second top-selling Korean film of all time.

 She next played a translator married to a North Korean intelligence agent in the 2013 spy thriller The Berlin File, and director Ryoo Seung-wan praised Jun's action scenes and her North Korean dialect.
 Jun's success on the big screen reaffirmed her status as one of the top actresses in Korea, as well as being one of the biggest box office draw in chungmuro.

 14 years after Happy Together in 1999, Jun made her highly anticipated return to television in fantasy romance My Love from the Star, opposite her The Thieves co-star Kim Soo-hyun.
-Jun plays a present-day top actress who falls in love with an alien who landed on earth 400 years ago during the Joseon Dynasty, played by Kim.
+Jun plays a present-day top actress who falls in love with an alien who landed on earth 400 years ago during the Joseon period, played by Kim.
 The series was a ratings success, sparking trends in fashion, make-up and restaurants.
 Jun won the Daesang (or "Grand Prize"), the highest award for television, at the 2014 Baeksang Arts Awards and the 2014 SBS Drama Awards.
-The drama reestablished Jun as a leader of the Hallyu, and she was given the President's Award at the Korean Popular Culture and Arts Awards.
+The drama reestablished Jun as a leader of the hallyu, and she was given the President's Award at the Korean Popular Culture and Arts Awards.

 In 2015, she reunited with director Choi Dong-hoon for Assassination, an espionage action film set during the 1930s colonial era in which she played a sniper who assembles a squad of independence fighters to kill a Japanese army commander and a pro-Japanese Korean business tycoon.
 The film was another box-office success for Choi and Jun; Assassination was the highest-grossing Korean film of the year as well as the seventh all-time highest-grossing film in Korean cinema history.
 Jun was awarded Best Actress at the Grand Bell Awards and Max Movie Awards.

 In January 2016, Korean entertainment and media company CJ E&M acquired her agency Culture Depot.
-The same year, Jun was ranked 8th on Forbes Korea Power Celebrity.
+The same year, Jun was ranked 8th on Forbes Korea Power Celebrity 40.
 It was her second consecutive year in the top 10, having been ranked 4th in 2015.

 In November 2016, Jun made her small-screen comeback in the SBS fantasy romance drama The Legend of the Blue Sea with Lee Min-ho, reuniting with My Love from the Star scriptwriter Park Ji-eun.
 Jun ranked 9th on Gallup Korea's list of the 10 best actors of 2016, becoming the only woman to be included.